Welcome to David Element's Wildlife Web Pages...1

 publications or films.
 In essence this is a never-ending task, and it wasn’t

-helped by a recent external hard drive failure, although thankfully no data was
+helped by an external hard drive failure, although thankfully no data was lost

-– 260) are now on-line, and more will be added in due course.
-It has
+are now all on-line, and more are being added or revised.
+It has recently

-recently become possible to incorporate a higher number of images within a
+become possible to incorporate a higher number of images within a single web

-single web page, so existing pages are also being expanded as new material
+page, so some existing pages are also being expanded as new material becomes

 currently being added in a major effort to expand coverage of these not always